charlybrown03/gatsby-blog/content/blog/my-first-blog-post/index.md

 I remember with special love this period, I remember that, as a super junior developer, see and contribute into how a new application was born, gives me an especial relation with the project.
-In a few time, I can code alone without any problem, of course I'd got a lot a PR comments to improve the code, but it was crucial to began to refine my **code quality**, thinking that the code must do only what it supose to do, must be self-explanatory, understandable, and readable by other people.
+In a few time, I can code alone without any problem, of course I'd got a lot of PR comments to improve the code, but it was crucial to began to refine my **code quality**, thinking that the code must do only what it supose to do, must be self-explanatory, understandable, and readable by other people.

-But Germán leaves the company in may 2017, and start working at my actual company, as frontend team lead (of himself).
+But Germán leaves the company in May 2017, and start working at my actual company, as a frontend team lead (of himself).
 And a **week ago**...

 > Hi Carlos!
 Do you remember me from last week that we were working together?